aputtu/sphinx-filter-tabs/docs/index.rst

 You can find the project's source code on the `GitHub repository <https://github.com/aputtu/sphinx-filter-tabs>`_.
 You can also download this documentation as a :download:`PDF file <_downloads/sphinxextension-filtertabs.pdf>`.

+.. only:: latex

+    Please visit `project webpage for live version <https://aputtu.github.io/sphinx-filter-tabs/>`_.
+    In the examples provided in the PDF, all tabs gets listed one by one.

 .. include:: _installation.rst
 .. include:: _usage.rst